wikimedia/search-highlighter/README.md

 A limitation in ```matched_fields```: if the highlighlighter has to analyze the field value to find hits then you can't reuse analyzers in each matched field.

+The ```fetch_fields``` option can be used to return fields next to the highlighted field.
+It is designed for use with object fields but has a number of limitations.
+Read more about it [here](docs/fetched_fields.md).

 If you aren't using Elasticsearch, you can combine hits from multiple sources
 using:
 ```java